schnef/helloworld/README.md

 	  }]
 	}.

-Maak een release en start deze:
+Create a release and start it:

 	~/helloworld$ rebar3 release

-Als je nu een gewone release maakt worden `_build/default/rel/helloworld/lib/` links gebruikt naar de gebruikte libraries waaronder `kernel`, `sasl` etc. Dit leidt tot problemen wanneer je een hot code update uitvoert omdat je deze libraries (goddank) niet mag updaten.
-De release moet worden gebouwd inclusief een kopie van de libraries.
+When you create a regular release, the `_build/default/rel/helloworld/lib/` directory uses symlinks to the libraries used, including `kernel`, `sasl`, etc. This leads to problems when performing a hot code update because you (thankfully) cannot update these libraries.
+The release must be built including a copy of the libraries.

-Maak een release inclusief de libararies volgens het profile `prod` (`{dev_mode, false}, {include_erts, true}`):
+Create a release including the libraries according to the `prod` profile (`{dev_mode, false}, {include_erts, true}`):

 	~/helloworld$ rebar3 as prod release

-Start release:
+Start the release:

 	~/helloworld$ ./_build/prod/rel/helloworld/bin/helloworld daemon
 	~/helloworld$ ./_build/prod/rel/helloworld/bin/helloworld versions